|photo by Demadeo|

-A year later, around the corner on East 2nd Street between 2nd and 1st Avenues a second cemetery was begun on property possessed by Samuel Cowdrey who already owned a vault in the 2nd Avenue grave yard.
-Organized by a group of well-to-do businessmen including Thomas Addis Emmet, Garret Storm, Henry Booraem, Samel Whittemore and Evert Bancker, it had the confusingly similar name The New York City Marble Cemetery.
+A year later, around the corner on East 2nd Street between First and Second Avenues a second cemetery was begun on property possessed by Samuel Cowdrey (who already owned a vault in the Second Avenue graveyard).
+Organized by a group of well-to-do businessmen including Thomas Addis Emmet, Garret Storm, Henry Booraem, Samel Whittemore and Evert Bancker, it had the confusingly similar name of The New York City Marble Cemetery.
 It would be the second non-sectarian cemetery in the city.

 By 1835, additional lots of land had been added to accommodate 25 vaults.
 A high brick wall ran around three sides while the 2nd Street side was guarded by an elegant cast iron fence and gate.
 Long walks separated the lines of vaults and the New York City Marble Cemetery became a fashionable burial site for New York’s wealthy families.

-As the century progressed beautiful marble monuments appeared marking the graves of notable New Yorkers – New York City mayor and New York State governor Stephen Allen, James Lenox, Revolutionary War hero Marinus Willet, Samuel Kip (remembered in the name of Kip’s Bay) and all of his family, six Roosevelts, and Mayor Isaac Varian.
+As the century progressed beautiful marble monuments were erected to mark the graves of notable New Yorkers – New York City Mayor and New York State Governor Stephen Allen, James Lenox, Revolutionary War hero Marinus Willet, Samuel Kip (remembered in the name of Kip’s Bay) and all of his family, six Roosevelts, and Mayor Isaac Varian.

-The “Ministers’ Vault” held the remains of the Dutch settlers disinterred from their original resting place Church far downtown.
-“One of the most graceful monuments,” according to Henderson, “is to the memory of preserved Fish, a shipping merchant.”
+The “Ministers’ Vault” held the remains of the Dutch settlers disinterred from their original resting place far downtown.
+“One of the most graceful monuments,” according to Henderson, “is to the memory of Preserved Fish, a shipping merchant.”